• Skip to primary navigation

 Read our dermatologist guide that includes a step-by-step guide on how to apply tretinoin to minimize skin irritation.

-If you are using a compounded medication, you should apply it at night after washing your face and applying a gentle, non-comedogenic moisturizer.
+If you are using a combination cream, you should apply it at night after washing your face and applying a gentle, non-comedogenic moisturizer.

 Use sunscreen